 While the level of prices is generally a function of a business’s costs and customer’s demand, the manner in which prices are designed or structured can be the function of diverse and often competing objectives.

 A proper understanding of these objectives allows businesses and regulators to design pricing structures that do more than simply recover costs.
 Well-designed prices can encourage efficient investment, manage risk, influence consumption and support profitability.
-Well-designed prices have the potential to be an information tool for both businesses and regulators to communicate their objectives to customers.
+And they have the potential to be an information tool for both businesses and regulators to communicate their objectives to customers.

-Frontier has a long history of assisting regulators in designing or assessing price structures against regulatory objectives such as efficiency and the protection of vulnerable customers.
-Frontier has also helped many businesses (both regulated and unregulated) in designing prices that optimise profitability, address risk associated with revenue volatility or encourage efficient consumer behaviour.
+Frontier Economics has a long history of assisting regulators in designing or assessing price structures against regulatory objectives such as efficiency and the protection of vulnerable customers.
+We have helped many businesses (both regulated and unregulated) in designing prices that optimise profitability, address risk associated with revenue volatility or encourage efficient consumer behaviour.